fbpx

 Pelvic Floor Exercises for Prostate Cancer

-Men undergoing treatment for prostate cancer should pay particular attention to ensuring good pelvic floor strength to reduce the adverse effects of cancer treatmentand enhance urinary and sexual function, especially during older years of one’s life.
+Men undergoing treatment forprostate cancer should pay particular attention to ensuring good pelvic floor strength to reduce the adverse effects of cancer treatment and enhance urinary and sexual function, especially during the older years of their life.

-The pelvic floor is a collection of muscles and connective structures located between your legs in the area of your pelvis, serving the functions of bowel, bladder, and sex organs.
-Muscles in the pelvic floor assist in the urinary and fecal continence and in sex life.
+The pelvic floor is a collection of muscles and connective structures located between your legs in the area of your pelvis, serving the functions of the bowel, bladder, and sex organs.
+Muscles in the pelvic floor assist in urinary and faecal continence and sex life.

 In addition to supporting the spinal cord, they provide structural strength to pelvis joints.
 Like other muscles in your body, the glutes contract and relax.